 400 calories; $3.00 / serving

-My sometimes picky eaters are funny: they don’t mind the taste of veggies, but they prefer not to see them.
+My sometimes picky eater is funny: she doesn’t mind the taste of veggies, but prefers not to see them.
 Especially large chunks of them.
 This recipe looks like classic tuna mac, but it’s loaded with three different kinds of vegetables!
 WHERE ARE THEY, EVEN?!

 - A few large carrots

 Chop the veggies into large chunks and boil them all together for about 20 minutes in a large pot of well seasoned water or broth.
 Once tender, scoop the veggies into a food processor to cool.

 Add the pasta to the veggie water and boil until cooked.
 While the pasta cooks, puree the cooled veggies, slowly ladling in some of the pasta water to thin it into a sauce.